AdrisGithub/aul/README.md

 ## FAQ

-Q: I wrapped my data inside of the Sens struct but it still shows the values?
+Q: I wrapped my data inside of the Sens struct but it still shows the values? <br>
 A: YOu need to set the env variable `SAFE_LOGGING` to `true` at any point in runtime